Prix CIRCOM Regional 2025 Entry Pack

 HOW TO ENTER YOUR VIDEO

-The video is to be submitted through the Prix online application.
+The video is to be submitted through the Prix CIRCOM online application.
 You will receive detailed instructions by email when you submit your entry form.

 The maximum size of file which can be accepted is 10GB: remember this is a viewing copy, not a broadcast copy, and the highest broadcast quality is unnecessary.